AmujoDotun/billing-system/README.md

 since there are 1800 of 2 seconds in hour, that means we can process 6* 1800 users in an hour
 + 10800 users/ per hour

-Don't let forget that the process or approched used here is Asynchronously meaning all request are taking place at the sametime.
+Don't let not forget that the process or approched used here is Asynchronously meaning all request are taking place at the sametime.

-Thank you.
+## On the other hand since we using Asynchronously

+Using Process Control in PHP you can make let's say 100 api calls to the third party app ...
+For each api call fork a process from the main process.

+If an api call takes 1.6s to complete ... running 100 calls in parrallel will take about 2s to complete.
+Reference: pcntl functions